CSGuides/grad-job-guide/_jobs/general.md

   the US On the other hand, if you have taken a post-doc people will expect more publications.
 The general advice is to accept a tenure-track job if you can get one without a post-doc.

+  Note that it has also become quite common for graduating PhDs to secure a tenure track position and then (request to) defer their start date by a year to complete a post-doc.
+This can allow a new faculty member time to expand their research program in tenurable ways without all the demands of a new tenure track position.
+We do not address securing these positions in this Guide.

 **In this Guide, we focus on the jobs where we have the most direct experience: US Research Academia, Industrial Research Labs,